reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ##### Functors Types

-In the same way that type parameters (think generics) were made consistent with function application syntax, `Reason` also unifies the syntax for Functors.
+In the same way that type parameters (think generics) were made consistent with function application syntax, Reason also unifies the syntax for Functors.

-In `Reason`, functor parsing rules are almost identical to the function parsing rules, using `=>` to represent curried application.
+In Reason, functor parsing rules are almost identical to the function parsing rules, using `=>` to represent curried application.

 <table>